-“Ghetto Fighters’ House” Museum (Hebrew: “Beit Lohamei Hagetaot”) was founded in 1949 by the Lohamei Hagetahot kibbutz members, which were all holocaust survivors, when they established the kibbutz.
+“Ghetto Fighters’ House” Museum (Hebrew: “Beit Lohamei Hagetaot”) was founded in 1949 by the Lohamei Hagetahot kibbutz members, which were all holocaust survivors.

 While being a very strong and personal example of survival, revival, and remembrance, the exhibition is about 60 years old, and needs a rennovation and adaptation to 21st century museological standarts.

 Next to the Museum a well preserved section of the Ottoman aquaduct to Akko can be seen.